P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: Most of the time was getting to know Django and how to configure it to work with Nginx.
 No coding, just configuration.

+### Day 95: March 12, 2018

+**Today's Progress**: Working with verypythonproblems.com

+**Thoughts**: Finally got the configuration more or less right.
+Now I can work on getting the API set up.